NERSC 50th Anniversary Year Kicks Off at SC23

 NERSC Director Sudip Dosanjh kicks off NERSC's 50th anniversary year at SC23.

 The National Energy Research Scientific Computing Center (NERSC) turns 50 in 2024, and celebrations are already underway!
-Founded in 1974 at Lawrence Livermore National Laboratory and moved to Lawrence Berkeley National Laboratory in 1996, NERSC has become one of the most scientifically productive supercomputing facilities in the world and has supported six Nobel Prize-winning projects.
+Founded in 1974 at Lawrence Livermore National Laboratory and relocated to Lawrence Berkeley National Laboratory in 1996, NERSC has become one of the most scientifically productive supercomputing facilities in the world, supporting six Nobel Prize-winning projects.

 NERSC director Sudip Dosanjh kicked off NERSC’s 50th anniversary at the SC23 conference in Denver this month, celebrating five decades of scientific achievement and setting the stage for the next half-century with a featured talk and a new video highlighting the center’s many contributions to scientific research.